The Formula Doctors Have Used for 200 Years

-In practice, most people just add 280 days (40 weeks) to their LMP date.
-That is mathematically the same thing.
+In practice, most people just count 280 days (40 weeks) from their LMP.
+Same result, less math.

 - Add one year: January 1 of the following year